Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling

 Figure 2: Model architecture of the LLM-based generative accountability modeling for DST.

 We perform our experiments with three backbone LLMs (Llama, Mistral, Gemma) on two established task-oriented datasets (MultiWOZ and Snips).
 Our empirical findings (shown in Figure 3) demonstrate that this approach not only enables reliable estimation of AI agent errors but also guides the LLM decoder in generating more accurate actions.
 We observe around 3% absolute improvement in joint goal accuracy by incorporating accountability heads in modern LLMs for the MultiWOZ dataset.
-We also show that this method enables the agent to self-correct its actions, further boosting its performance by 3%.
+We also show that this method enables the agent to self-correct its actions which further increases the JGA from 67.13 to 70.51, achieving state-of-the-art DST performance.

 MY ALT TEXT